Grilled Pork Chops are restoring my relationship with this inexpensive, versatile cut of meat.

 - DO NOT OVER COOK.
-There is no recovery from an overcooked pork chop.
+Like with Grilled Swordfish, there is no recovery from an overcooked pork chop.
 Use an instant read thermometer like this one to check the pork chop’s internal temperature for doneness.
 Be sure to take the temperature of the meat, not the bone.

 TRICK FOR PERFECTLY COOKED PORK CHOPS

 - Pork is considered safe to eat at 145 degrees F. Its internal temperature will continue to rise as the pork rests, however, so if you wait until your pork chop hits 145 on the grill, it will be overcooked by the time you eat it.

 - I prefer to pull pork from the grill when it reaches 135 degrees F, covering it, and letting it rest for 10 minutes to let the carry over cooking finish the job and the meat’s juices to reincorporate.
 This method yields perfectly cooked, juicy pork every time!